 2) Engagement in and integration of the key factors (meso-economic vectors) involved in R&D commercialisation.

 3) Progress towards and impact on the environmental sustainability of the sector.

-Through public events, round table meetings and canvassing of opinion from key stakeholders, we seek to understand the and influence the key factors that drive industrial R&D in the UK, and maximise its contribution to UK economic and social wealth.
+Through public events, round-table meetings and canvassing of opinion from key stakeholders, we seek to understand and influence the key factors that drive the commercialisation of R&D in the UK, maximising its contribution to UK economic and social wealth.

 Iain is currently chair of the Society, a role he also held from 2008–2010.
 Prior to that he has held various roles within the Society, including developing a special interest group in benchmarking and best practice and being a Board member for the past 15 years.

 Iain has a 30-year track record of multidisciplinary technology and product development, including business development, project management and technology assessment in US and European markets – with a strong emphasis on medical devices and bioinstrumentation.
 His careers has included roles at THORN EMI, as well as several leading technology consultancies in the Cambridge Cluster.
 He currently works for Ixico, a London-based company focussed on developing technologies to support clinical research and clinical practice mainly in the fields of brain health and neurology.

 Iain has written and presented papers on a range of topics particularly relating to the pharmaceutical industry but also covering technology licensing and product development.
 He has also chaired sessions at several international conferences and presented on the UK R&D environment.
 He also lectures on drug delivery to the Cambridge University Masters in Bioscience course.

 Iain graduated from University College London with a first class honours degree in physics and a PhD in experimental solid state physics.
 He also has an MBA in Technology Management from the Open University.